starr-dusT/provision-fedora/additional-setup.md

 ```bash
 nmcli connection import type wireguard file <conf file from pivpn>
 ```
-3. Turn on/off from nm-applet
+3. Use `nm-connection-editor` to disable automatic connection

 ## Mount network drives

 I find fstab messing about more troubule than it is worth.
+Credentials are stored in ~/.smb.
 Mount network drives when needed with the following command:

 ```bash
 linux-mount-<network drive name>